finleylee2507/Kidsync/README.md

 ## Usage

-After creating an account, users can enter their dependent's information after selecting 'Add Dependent.'
+After creating an account, users can enter their dependent's information by clicking on the 'Add Dependent' button.

 After creating their dependent, users can share access to their dependent's information with another account.
 They can select which sections of information will be available to the caretaker.

 Caretakers can view their dependent's information in the app and select when the child is physically with them.

-When the caretaker has finished watching the dependent, the orgiinal caretaker can revoke the caretaker's access to the information.
+When the caretaker is no longer responsible for the dependent, the original caretaker can revoke the caretaker's access to the information.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+<p align="right">(<a href="#kidsync">back to top</a>)</p>

 <!-- ROADMAP -->